panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 console.log(objectRef.value.count); // logs 0
 ```

-`primitiveRef.value` is how you access the primitive value from the ref.
+`numberRef.value` is how you access the primitive value from the ref `numberRef`.

+`.value` is a special property available on all the refs specifically to read or update the ref value.

-Same way `objectRef.value.count` is how you can access a property of an object which is stored in a ref.
+In case if the ref contains an object, then `objectRef.value.count` is how you can access a property of that object.

-Please note that in the template you don't have to use `value` to access a ref value:
+Note that in the template you don't have to use `value` to access a ref value.
+This is also called ref auto-unwrapping in templates:

 ```vue {6}
 <script setup>